bepuca/azureml-scaffolding/README.md

 5. If you want to use the example command in `azure-ml-job.yaml` to try things work, modify the `inputs.data_path.dataset` to point to one of your datasets in the workspace so the job does not crash.

+> DISCLAIMER: You should not modify the project structure.
+You can add new files to the existing
+> folders, but deleting provided files may break the expectations of the Makefile.

 After that, you are ready to start modifying your `main.py` (and the `command` and `inputs` in the `azure-ml-job.yaml` to match it) and you will be set to start experimenting.
 You can also modify